zealous-tech/forked-playwright-mcp/README.md

 - `~/.cache/ms-playwright/mcp-chrome-profile` on Linux
 ```

-All the logged in information will be stored in that profile, you can delete it between sessions if you'dlike to clear the offline state.
+All the logged in information will be stored in that profile, you can delete it between sessions if you'd like to clear the offline state.

 ### Running headless browser (Browser without GUI).